ebrahimabdelghfar/Home-Service-Robot/README.md

 1- The turetlebot packages: <br />
 The turtlebot meta package provides all the basic drivers for running and using a TurtleBot. <br />
 2- the Gmapping package: <br />
 This package contains a ROS wrapper for OpenSlam's Gmapping.
 The gmapping package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
-Using slam_gmapping, you can create a 2-D occupancy grid map (like a building floorplan) from laser and pose data collected by a mobile robot.
+Using slam_gmapping, you can create a 2-D occupancy grid map (like a building floorplan) from laser and pose data collected by a mobile robot.<br />
 3-AMCL package :<br />
  amcl is a probabilistic localization system for a robot moving in 2D.
 It implements the adaptive (or KLD-sampling) Monte Carlo localization approach (as described by Dieter Fox), which uses a particle filter to track the pose of a robot against a known map.